Table of Contents

-Start a cleaning business in Florida.
+How to start a cleaning business in Florida.
 Florida is a great place to start a cleaning business.
-With the growing population and high tourism rates there are plenty of cleaning jobs out there for you.
+After COVID, the population has been grow exponentially with new residents flocking and new homes going up.
+There will be lots of With the growing population and high tourism rates, there are plenty of cleaning jobs out there for you.

 House cleaners can make anywhere from $25 – $75 an hour cleaning houses in Florida.

 The majority of cleaning companies are made up of small businesses.
 There can be little start-up cost involved and as you grow your cleaning business, you can add on the fancy tools.